NetSpud/css-optimiser-api/readme.md

 # CSS Optimisation API

-This is the API for the CSS Optimisation project.
+This is the API for the CSS Optimisation [Wordpress Plugin](https://github.com/NetSpud/wp-css-optimise).

 ## Installation